When you are offered a home

 The officer will guide you through the sign-up, helping to make the process as simple as possible, before handing you the keys to your new home.

 You will also be given a Tenant's Handbook to take home, containing useful information about your tenancy.

 Please note: You will need to make your rent payments by Direct Debit.
 Please make sure you have a bank account which accepts Direct Debit.

 When signing for your tenancy and collecting your keys, you need to pay one week's rent in advance.

-You will need to pay via debit card (please let us know before your appointment if you wish to arrange a different payment method).
+You will need to pay by debit card.
+Please let us know before your appointment if you wish to arrange a different payment method.

 If you do not make the advance payment, the offer for the property and the tenancy will be withdrawn.

 You will need to make your future rent payments by Direct Debit.